Stuycs-K/project03-final-10-nudelmanb-shkolniks/PROPOSAL.md

 -a function that calculates the data from the Mandelbrot set for a specific pixel (Simon)

--a function that writes to the proper data to the image file once the communication is complete (Ben)
+-a function that writes to the proper data to the image file once the communication is complete (Simon)

--a script that logs us in and downloads the executable file on each lab machine (Simon)
+-a script that logs us in and runs the executable file on each lab machine (Ben)

 ## Data structures / Algorithms:

--Shared memory - there will be one large continuous chunk of shared memory, and each client will be given a section to compute
+-Shared memory - there will be one large continuous chunk of shared memory, and each of the client's threads will be given a section to compute

 -Mandlebrot set - mandlebrot set will be computed via an escape-time algorithm and colored according to some kind of histogram